 Asbestos is commonly found in properties built during 1930-1980s when building materials containing asbestos were widely used, particularly from 1960s onwards.
-Since 1993 the use of asbestos in most products was banned.
+Since 1993 the use of asbestos in most products was banned but it can still be found in any building built before the year 2000.

 What is asbestos?